brollin/nextjs/modules/health/healthStory.md

 book to me.
 I think that western medicine is catching up to the power of this kind of mind-body work, and it's about time.

 It was immediately that I started feeling better.
-The pain was 80% better within a day, and then it got mostly better for several weeks after.
+The pain was 50% better within a week, and then it got to maybe 80% several weeks later.
 3 months later, I'd say I'm 99% better.
 Whereas it hurt to type, stand, walk, sit, and simply exist before, I can climb, run, and wiggle my arms rhythmically if I feel like it.
 That transformation over such a short time period and deeply connecting with how my body and mind function all amounted to a minor spiritual experience but I won't get into that here.
 I'm still figuring it out, really, but I'm finally listening and understanding what my body needs, and I've never felt better about my life.

 I still have lingering symptoms: my arms go numb when holding on to a vibrating electric razor or a blender for instance, and if I get anxious my arms can go numb.
-But after just 3 months and so much positive change, I have no doubt that I'll continue to unlearn those neuroplastic things that can be unlearned, and the rest I'll happily to deal with.
+For these reasons and others, I'm convinced I did have some amount of structural issues with my nerves.
+But certainly by April 2025 when I discovered mind-body medicine, my condition was mostly an emotional one.
+After just 3 months and so much positive change, I have no doubt that I'll continue to unlearn those neuroplastic things that can be unlearned, and the rest I'll happily deal with.

 If you helped me during my years of extreme disability, I'm more grateful than I can ever express.
 Given how desperately low the lows got, you may just have saved my life by being that compassionate support network I needed.